benplumley/Notes/Semester 2/Software Engineering.md

 Cohesiveness is influenced by factors such as the organisational culture and the personalities in the group.
 Cohesiveness can be encouraged through social events, developing a group identity and territory, and explicit team-building activities.
 Openness with information is another simple way of ensuring that all group members feel like part of the group.
 However, cohesive groups may develop very loyal memberships, which is generally a good thing but can also lead to restrictive practices.

-*Groupthink* is a preservation of group irrespective of techinical or organisational considerations.
+*Groupthink* is a preservation of group irrespective of technical or organisational considerations.
 It is a phsycological phenomenon that occurs within a group of people, in which the desire for harmony or conformity in the group leads irrational or dysfunctional decision making.
 Group members try to minimise conflict and reach a consensus decision without critical evaluation of alternative viewpoints, by actively suppressing alternate viewpoints and isolating themselves from outside influences.
 Management should act positively to avoid groupthink, by maintaining external involvement with each group and have multiple group memberships within the company.

 Group communication is essential for effective group working, and is the main mechanism for defining and coordinating joint work, and conducting work where more than one person is required.
 Information must be exchanged on the status of work, design decisions and changes to previous decisions - this in turn strengthens group cohesion.